transformer-vq/transformer_vq/README.md

 # Transformer-VQ

-Optimized implementation of 'Transformer-VQ: Linear-Time Transformers via Vector Quantization'.
+Tensor-parallel implementation of 'Transformer-VQ: Linear-Time Transformers via Vector Quantization'.

-Compared to the legacy branch, this branch is optimized for *high throughput* and *fast compile times* rather than full flexibility.
-It does not yet support sampling, custom update lengths, or decoupling the k/v cache lengths from the block length.

-Support for model parallelism using pjit will be added in the next few weeks!
+This branch is intended for training very large models on accelerator clusters.
+In addition, the model initialization and checkpointing occur in a distributed fashion.

+### Environments tested on so far:
+- CPU with 32 cores
+- TPU v3 with 8 cores
+- TPU v3 with 32 cores
+- TPU v3 with 128 cores

+### The current limitations:
+- Global batch size >= num devices.
+- Update length == sequence length.
+- No dropout.
+- No sampling.

+### Implementation differences from the original paper:
+- Weight decay is multiplied by peak learning rate and schedule factor.
+- Weight decay is applied to all non-codebook parameters.
+- No biases in linear layers.
+- No gain or bias in RMSNorm.
+- SHGA is the only supported head type (no MHA/MQA).
+- Serial is the only supported cross-block reduction type.

 ## Single-Host Launch (CPU, GPU, and TPU)